reviews

 Tim Jones

-“Liam Macdonald's 'Verge' CD is EXCELLENT!
+“Liam Macdonald's Verge album is EXCELLENT!
 We especially like the first two tracks, 'Eagle and Snake' and 'Burning Blue' - A wonderful opener.”
-(Aural Innovations has featured 'Eagle and Snake,' 'Burning Blue' and 'Man Woman Child' on their programs.)

 Radio Marabu, Berlin